-For this flavor explosion, you'll sear wedges of cabbage in butter so the sugars inside caramelize to create unbelievable depth and sweetness.
-You'll then braise it in the oven with umami-rich miso and serve atop tender lo mein noodles, cashews, and carrots tossed a sweet and savory chili-soy sauce.
-Finish with a sprinkling of crispy fried onions and your tastebuds will be firing on all cylinders.
+For this flavor explosion, you’ll sear wedges of cabbage in butter so the sugars inside caramelize to create unbelievable depth and sweetness.
+You’ll then braise it in the oven with umami-rich miso and serve atop tender lo mein noodles, cashews, and carrots tossed in a sweet and savory chili-soy sauce.
+Finish with a sprinkling of crispy fried onions and your taste buds will be firing on all cylinders.

 ½ ounce